AniketKatiyarr/Digit_Recognizer/README.md

-Absolutely!
-Here's a template for a README file tailored for your digit recognizer model project:

 Digit Recognizer
 Overview
 The Digit Recognizer project aims to build and deploy a model capable of recognizing handwritten digits using machine learning and deep learning techniques.
 This project utilizes Python programming language along with popular libraries such as scikit-learn, TensorFlow, and Keras.